mataquatro/BusqueTweet/README.md

-# BusqueTweet
-# Experimenting with the Twitter API.
+# BusqueTweet - Experimenting with the Twitter RESTful API.
+So, yeah.
-# So, yeah.
 Just fun 'n games.